County Meath: GAA

-Gaelic football is the most popular sport in the county, and Meath GAA competes annually in Division 2 of the National Football League, the provincial Leinster Senior Football Championship and the All-Ireland Senior Football Championship.
+Gaelic football is the most popular sport in the county, and the Meath county football team competes annually in Division 2 of the National Football League, the provincial Leinster Senior Football Championship and the All-Ireland Senior Football Championship.
 Meath has long been the second power of Leinster football, behind rivals Dublin, and 26 Leinster Senior Football Championship Finals have been contested between the two, of which Meath emerged victorious on 9 occasions.
 In total, Meath has won 21 Leinster titles, making the county the second most successful in the province after Dublin.
 Given the pre-eminence of Dublin in recent years, Meath's rivalry with Louth is now often regarded as the most heated contest, especially after Meath's highly controversial win over Louth in the 2010 Leinster Final.

 Meath has won the national football league 7 times, between 1933 and 1994, the fifth most titles in Ireland.
 Additionally, Meath has won the All-Ireland Senior Football Championship, the most prestigious competition in Gaelic football, on 7 occasions between 1949 and 1999, also making it the fifth most successful county in Ireland.
-Meath has also won Leinster's O'Byrne Cup on 10 occasions, the second most after Kildare.
+Meath has also won Leinster's O'Byrne Cup on 10 occasions, the joint-second most after Kildare.

 Within the county, Gaelic football clubs compete annually in the Meath Senior Football Championship.
 The first championship was played in 1887, in which Dowdstown beat Kells by 1 goal to nothing.
 The most successful club in Meath is Navan O'Mahonys with 20 Senior Football Championship titles.
 The most successful club at the provincial level is Walterstown, which has won 2 Leinster Senior Club Football Championship titles in 1980 and 1983.
 No team from Meath has ever won the All-Ireland Senior Club Football Championship.

-In Hurling, the county competes in Division 2 of the National Hurling League, as well as in the Leinster Senior Hurling Championship and the All-Ireland Senior Hurling Championship.
+In Hurling, the Meath county hurling team competes in Division 2 of the National Hurling League, as well as in the Leinster Senior Hurling Championship and the All-Ireland Senior Hurling Championship.
 Meath is not a dual county, and has never won a provincial or national hurling title.

 As with football, the Meath Senior Hurling Championship is held every year.
 The first championship in 1902 was won by the Navan Hibernians.
-The most successful hurling club in the county is Kilmessan, with 29 titles, followed by Trim, with 26.
+The most successful hurling club in the county is Kilmessan, with 29 titles, followed by Trim, with 28.
 No club team from Meath has ever won the Leinster Senior Club Hurling Championship, and has therefore never qualified for the All-Ireland Senior Club Hurling Championship.